 The Stanton Project

 We are looking for projects that propose adaptive strategies, not a technical fix.
 We assume that the Stanton journey may not be linear, will likely involve both known stakeholders and new partners, and that it will require patience, perseverance and flexibility.
-Whether or not the problem is solved, we expect Stanton Fellows to share their lessons learned with colleagues in the field, so others can build upont that knowledge.
+Whether or not the problem is solved, we expect Stanton Fellows to share their lessons learned with colleagues in the field, so others can build upon that knowledge.

 Each fellow designs his or her own project and plan.
 We are looking for projects that build on the fellow’s expertise and allow him or her to reach in new directions.
 Fellows should present projects that they would not otherwise be able to do in the course of their day-to-day work, if not for the Stanton Fellowship.

-Possible use of the funds might include travel to sister organizations in the U.S. or abroad, apprenticing to experts, writing policy papers, enrollment in training programs, or supplementing salaries of co-workers to allow release time for the fellow to concentrate on the project.
+Possible use of the funds might include travel to sister organizations in the U.S. or abroad, apprenticing to experts, writing policy papers, enrollment in training programs, hiring research assistants or consultants.
 The goal is to enable fellows to expand knowledge, hone professional skills, form strategic alliances, and advance their work to the next level.
 It is presumed that the project will require the fellow’s release from regular responsibilities for planned segments of time, for a total of three months in blocks of time of two weeks or longer.